AbiT-246/Peek_2/README.md

 # Context

-The initial vague mission of our project was to create a tool that tackles the biggest security risk that ordinary users face in their day-to-day lives while using programs and websites that make use of passwords as a means of authentication.
-However, after careful consideration and discussion, we all came to a unanimous agreement that the biggest security risk people face today isn't genius hackers with powerful computers, it's themselves.
+The initial vague mission of the website was to create a tool that tackles the biggest security risk that ordinary users face in their day-to-day lives while using programs and websites that make use of passwords as a means of authentication.
+However, after careful consideration and discussion, I determined that the biggest security risk people face today isn't genius hackers with powerful computers, it's themselves.
 Overtime, softwares have evolved and attempted to create ways to keep our accounts secure from breaches.
 For example, 'requiring' passwords that are longer, and have more specifications with regards to symbols, capitalization, and the likes is used as a means of ensuring a password that is well outside the domain of easily leakable and/or guessable ones.

 Even then, however, we (the users) still manage to come up with something like "Password#12345678900000000000".
 As long as we as human-beings remain lazy, no system can keep our information completely secure.

-Our project targets one of Saltzer and Schroeder's guiding principles for security design: psychological acceptability.
-In order to come up with an idea, we listed out the following key observations we've made:
+This website project targets one of Saltzer and Schroeder's guiding principles for security design: psychological acceptability.
+In order to come up with an idea, I listed out the following key observations:

 1. Users tend to incorporate their personal information into their passwords as a means of making it easily memorable…in today's world, a simple google search of their birthday can lead to anyone having access to their personal accounts.
 Furthermore, including possibly private information in their passwords puts them at an even larger risk.
 2. Users tend to use universally memorable combinations of letters and numbers in an attempt to make it memorable.
 Passwords like '123456' are extremely susceptible to what we call 'dictionary attacks.'
 3. Users tend to make their passwords easy to regurgitate and type out so they can save time later on.
 For instance, 'QWERTY' is an example of a password that allows you to simply slide your finger across your keyboard.
-4. This is the most important one:
+4. This is the most important one:\

-After asking some people, we've determined that users are simply unaware of the specific dangers following the passwords they select.
+After asking some people, it turns out that users are simply unaware of the specific dangers following the passwords they select.
 Most people assume adding an extra '0' at the end of their birthday is all they need to be secure.

 # Description